 What should we bring?

 Everyone must bring a sleeping bag, pillow, and if you like, a mat.
 You will be sleeping on the gallery floor.
 Camping pads, yoga mats, and/or extra blankets are suggested.
-Inflatable air mattresses are not permitted.
+Inflatable air mattresses and cots are not permitted in order to maintain a safe emergency egress.
 If you have trouble sleeping on the ground, we do not recommend you attend this program.
-Please bring an evening snack labeled with your name that should be placed in the Group Dining area when you arrive.
+Please bring an evening snack labeled with your name.
 Other items to bring are toothbrush, toothpaste, washcloth, flashlight, and comfortable sleeping clothes.

 What types of food will be served at the sleepover?

 The Museum will provide a light breakfast for you in the morning from 7:00 am - 8:30 am.
 Participants are encouraged to bring a snack or bag dinner for the evening.
 Your snack should be labeled with your name and placed in the Group Dining area when you arrive.
 The Museum does not have refrigeration for snacks.
 Vending machines are located in the Group Dining area.
-Vending machines accept $1.00 bills and coins.
-Please bring change for vending machines.
+Vending machines accept $1.00 bills, coins, and cards.
 Food is only permitted in the Group Dining area.
 If you or your child have severe food allergies bringing your own breakfast food is recommended.

 Where do we sleep?